dotnet/performance/docs/microbenchmark-design-guidelines.md

 ### Method Inlining

 BenchmarkDotNet prevents from inlining the benchmarked method by wrapping it into a delegate (delegates can not be inlined as of today).
-The cost of delegate invocation is excluded by running separate run for Overhead calculation.
+The cost of delegate invocation is excluded by a separate run for Overhead calculation.

 The benchmark methods don't need to have `[MethodImpl(MethodImplOptions.NoInlining)]` attribute applied.